syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Context-Menu/How-to-Show-ContextMenu-in-the-Center-of-CurrentCell-or-Selected-Cells-Irrespective-of-the-Mouse-Click.md

 ---
 layout: post
-title: Context Menu in GridControl
+title: Context Menu in WinForms GridControl | Syncfusion
-description: how to show contextmenu in the center of currentcell or selected cells irrespective of the mouse click
+description: How to show contextmenu in the center of currentcell or selected cells irrespective of the mouse click in WinForms GridControl.
 platform: windowsforms
 control: Grid
 documentation: ug